 14. Web Universal Resource Locators (URLs);

 16. Biometric identifiers, including finger and voice prints;

 17. Full face photographic images and any comparable images; and

 18. Any other unique identifying number, characteristic, or code (note this does not mean the unique code assigned by the investigator to code the data)

-There are also additional standards and criteria to protect individual's privacy from re-identification.
-Any code used to replace the identifiers in datasets cannot be derived from any information related to the individual and the master codes, nor can the method to derive the codes be disclosed.
+There are also additional standards and criteria to protect individuals from re-identification.
+Any code used to replace the identifiers in data sets cannot be derived from any information related to the individual and the master codes, nor can the method to derive the codes be disclosed.
 For example, a subject's initials cannot be used to code their data because the initials are derived from their name.
 Additionally, the researcher must not have actual knowledge that the research subject could be re-identified from the remaining identifiers in the PHI used in the research study.
-In other words, the information would still be considered identifiable is there was a way to identify the individual even though all of the 18 identifiers were removed.
+In other words, the information would still be considered identifiable if there was a way to identify the individual even though all of the 18 identifiers were removed.